-While revenue management relies on market data and past and current trends, the data alone is not enough.
+While revenue management relies on market data and past and current trends, data alone is not enough.
 A revenue manager must understand and consider many factors, such as changes in consumer behavior, the roles of various distribution channels, and the specific set of competitors in his or her market.
-The manager also needs to know how to use segmentation, create forecasts, and implement pricing models.
-Having an overall understanding of the property of group’s market, position, and strategy allows a revenue manager to be proactive rather than reactive.
+The revenue manager also needs to know how to use segmentation, create forecasts, and implement pricing models.
+Having an overall understanding of the property or group’s market, position, and strategy allows a revenue manager to be proactive rather than reactive.

 Merely reviewing reports only at year end and setting once-a-year revenue management benchmarks will position a hotel for failure.
-A winning approach to revenue management requires a comprehensive understanding of the market, incorporating the latest intuitive technology and predictive analytics customized for the property, as well as consumer demand insights generated from social media and online review sites.
+A winning approach to revenue management requires a comprehensive understanding of the market, incorporating the latest intuitive technology and predictive analytics customized for the property, as well as consumer sentiment insights generated from social media and online review sites.
 All of this information must be synthesized before revenue managers can forecast demand, set up dynamic room rates, and successfully navigate the complex landscape of online distribution channels.

 In the following weeks, we will delve deeper into the four topics of segmentation, forecasting, pricing, and distribution for traditional hotels seeking to take their revenue management to the next level.

 Want to learn more now?
 Download the full Rainmaker Guide to Revenue Management: